We are the only frontline national legal team specialising in the legal rights and entitlements of children and young people in custody.

 If we cannot help a young person, we will always try to find somebody who can.

+Our participation work helps us to draw out young people’s voices beyond the legal work.
+Read about Children’s Rights Behind Bars, an international project that is empowering children in prison to use their rights.
 Problems and examples of effective practice that we identify through our legal and participation work inform our work on areas such as solitary confinement.

 We are often asked to provide evidence from our legal work to public inquiries.
 Our evidence aims to bring the voice of the children we provide legal support to into the public domain.
 Examples include extensive evidence to the Independent Inquiry of Child Sexual Abuse on the risk to children in prison and the Joint Committee on Human Rights’ Inquiry into the use of restraint and solitary confinement of children in detention.
 You can read our submissions here.

 Our lawyers’ network provides a forum for professionals to discuss key legal penal reform issues.
 The group meets regularly to discuss and debate legal issues arising from our legal and policy work.
 It is open to members of the legal profession and others who have an interest in penal reform.

 Members can sign up to attend events and receive updates on our work.

 Helping children and young adults in custody during the Covid-19 pandemic

 During the Covid-19 pandemic, our legal advice line for children and young adults in custody was more essential than ever.
 We received many calls as prisons went into lockdown and young people told us that they were stressed and worried.